Nordgaren/Elden-Ring-Debug-Tool/README.md

 **jamesq7** For helping figure out the cheat for enabling the map during combat.

 # Change Log
+### Beta 0.5.2

+* Added new events to items that are spawned, but don't give you the event attached to them (I.E. Maps)

+* Updated for patch 1.04

 ### Beta 0.5.1

 * Fixed item Max Upgrade so it now looks at originEquipWep